-Data Aggregation and A nalysis
+Data Aggregation and A naiysis

-Responsible Party for Frequency of data
+Responsible Party for data aggregation and Frequency of data aggregation and

-data aggregation and aggregation and

 analysis analysis:

 (check each that (check each that

 applies applies

 -State Medicaid D Weekly

 Agency

 Operating Agency $\square$ Monthly

-☐ Sub-State Entity ■ Quarterly
+□ Sub-State Entity ■ Quarterly

-□ Other $\square$ Annually
+□Other [] Annually

 Specify:

 $\square$ Continuously and

 Ongoing

-□ Other
+Dother

 Specify:

-Performance Number and percent of policies and/or procedures developed by DAABHS, in consultation with DPSQA, that are reviewed and approved by the Medicaid Agency Measure: prior to implementation.
+Performance Measure:Number and percent of policies and/or procedures developed by DAABHS\, in consultation with DPSQA, that are reviewed and approved by the Medicaid Agency prior to implementation.
 Numerator: Number of policies and procedures by DAABHS reviewed by the Medicaid Agency before implementation; Denominator: Number of policies and procedures developed.